English

 Albanese also stated that trade unions “don’t exist to engage in the sort of conduct that John Setka has clearly been engaged with.”
 Such comments from the prime minister, which Albanese didn’t even bother to preface with “alleged,” are clearly prejudicial.

-Australian Prime Minister Anthony Albanese (left) with Minister for Employment and Workplace Relations Tony Burke November 27, 2022 [Photo: Facebook/Anthony Albanese]
+Australian Prime Minister Anthony Albanese (left) with former Minister for Employment and Workplace Relations Tony Burke November 27, 2022 [Photo: Facebook/Anthony Albanese]

 Albanese’s immediate intervention set the stage for a media and government “discussion” over whether all or part of the CFMEU would be deregistered.
 Such drastic action would strip the CFMEU or part of it of formal bargaining rights and would place a question mark over existing enterprise agreements it has struck.